-e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use Significant with Mitigation Incorporated Less Than Significant Impact No Impact airport, would the project result in a safety hazard for people residing or working in the project area? f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard ? \boxtimes for people residing or working in the project area? g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? h) Expose people or structures to a significant risk loss, injury or death involving wildland fires, including where wildlands are adjacent to urbaniz areas or where residences are intermixed with wildlands?
+h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?

 IX.
 HYDROLOGY AND WATER QUALITY.
-Would the ed project: a) Violate any water quality standards or waste discharge requirements? b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater tablevel (e.g., the production rate of pre-existing near wells would drop to a level which would not supple existing land uses or planned uses for which permeasure have been granted? ole rby ort have been granted)? c) Substantially alter the existing drainage pattern the site or area, including through the alteration o the course of a stream or river, in a manner which would result in substantial erosion or siltation on- off-site? of d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
-Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? f) Otherwise substantially degrade water quality? g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? j) Inundation by seiche, tsunami, or mudflow?
+Would the project:

+a) Violate any water quality standards or waste discharge requirements?

+b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?

+c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?

+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact

+\boxtimes

+\boxtimes

+\boxtimes

+\boxtimes

+d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite?

+e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?

+f) Otherwise substantially degrade water quality? g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?

+h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows?

+i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? j) Inundation by seiche, tsunami, or mudflow?
 X. LAND USE AND PLANNING.
-Would the project: a) Physically divide an established community? b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+Would the project:

+a) Physically divide an established community? b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?

+Less Than Significant Potentially with Less Than Significant Mitigation Significant No Impact Incorporated Impact Impact \bowtie \square \square \boxtimes \square \square \square